How Bradley Beal built a successful career. Explore key moments that defined the journey.

 On February 24, 2017, Bradley Beal scored 40 points in a 120–112 loss to the Philadelphia 76ers, recording his fourth 40-point game of the season.

-On March 29, 2017, Bradley Beal scored 27 points in a 133–124 loss to the Los Angeles Clippers.
-During the game, Beal surpassed Gilbert Arenas for the franchise single-season three-point record, finishing with 209.
+On March 29, 2017, Bradley Beal scored 27 points in a 133–124 loss to the Los Angeles Clippers, surpassing Gilbert Arenas for the franchise single-season three-point record with 209 three-pointers by the end of the game.

-On May 12, 2017, Bradley Beal helped the Wizards avoid elimination and force a Game 7 in their second-round playoff series against the Boston Celtics with a game-high 33 points in a 92–91 Game 6 win.
+On May 12, 2017, Bradley Beal scored a game-high 33 points to help the Wizards avoid elimination and force a Game 7 in their second-round playoff series against the Boston Celtics with a 92–91 Game 6 win.

 On November 1, 2017, Bradley Beal scored a then season-high 40 points in a 122–116 loss to the Phoenix Suns.